cga-harvard/Hypermap-Registry/docs/installation.md

 ## Manual Installation

-We will assume you are installing every Hypermap component (web application, search engine, RDBMS and task queue) on a single server, but they can be installed on different servers as well.
+We will assume you are installing every Hypermap Registry component (web application, search engine, RDBMS and task queue) on a single server, but they can be installed on different servers as well.

 ### Requirements

+We are assuming a Ubuntu 16.04.1 LTS development environment, but these instructions can be adapted to any recent Linux distributions.

 Install the requirements: